recursion/newsy-server/README.md

 - Clone the repo and make it yours:
 - Make sure you have a mongo instance up and running.
+- Get yourself an api key from newsapi.org

 ```bash
 git clone --depth 1 https://github.com/recursion/newsy-server